Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 - **Redundancy:** Refers to having alternate ways to maintain the availability of a resource.

-- _Replication_ -> In Cybersecurity, replication refers to having multiple copies of the same data available in multiple locations.
+- **Replication:** Refers to having multiple copies of the same data available in multiple locations.

 - _Non-Persistence_ -> This concept refers to the ability to maintain a system’s integrity despite multiple attempts of changes by the users or attackers.